kf5i/k3ai/README.md

 ![k3ai in action](.gitbook/assets/aio.gif)

-K3ai is a lightweight infrastructure in a box specifically built to install and configure AI tools and platforms to quickly experiment and/or run in production over edge devices.
+K3ai is a lightweight infrastructure-in-a-box solution specifically built to install and configure AI tools and platforms in production evironments on Edge and IoT devices as easily as local test environments.

 Ready to experiment?